Little Yellow Wheelbarrow

 This is the one that we purchased and it has held up very well for over a year.

 I have lots and lots of baking and cooking nic-knacks.
-Countless cookie cutters, icing nibs, molds, and things that I don’t use very often but still want on hand.
-I was able to fit quite a few baskets up top which allowed me to sort and organize all those little baking pieces into categories.
+Like, I have countless cookie cutters, icing nibs, molds, and things that I don’t use very often but still want on hand.

-It was a cheap and easy way to add additional storage.
-Plus the wicker baskets add some texture to those white cabinets.
+It was a cheap and easy way to add additional storage!
+Plus, the wicker baskets add some texture to those white cabinets.

 I recently took them down to give them a good clean because they do get dusty up there.
 When I put everything back, I added a tea towel over the baskets so I wouldn’t have to dust so much next time.